Frequently Asked Questions about Weddings

 What accommodation is available?

 Marybrooke Manor has 19 hotel rooms plus a 3 bedroom apartment for your guests.
-Rooms range in price from $220 to $380 including fully cooked breakfast.
-You can view our complete suite list here which shows all rooms with prices.
+Rooms range in price from $200 and include a fully cooked breakfast.
+You can request a complete suite list which shows all rooms with prices.
 A non-refundable $100 deposit is required to secure rooms and we will not reserve any accommodation (other than the bride and groom’s complimentary night) without a deposit.
 Should you wish to book the entire hotel to ensure exclusivity you are most welcome to.
 In order to this we require $1800 to reserve the standard rooms, $200 for each of the apartment & the Green Haven Cottage.
 Once you have allocated the rooms to your guests, they call and pay their $100 deposit ($200 for Green Haven & the apartment) and the money you have paid against this room will then be transferred as an advance payment against your wedding.
 Please note accommodation deposits are non refundable.

 Can you meet special dietary requirements?